In This Article

 The body needs protein for many processes and it is the main component of muscles, bones, hair and skin.

-People usually opt for a low-carb diet in order to lose* weight by restricting intake of certain foods (carbs) or they want to change their bad eating habits.
-Like high-protein, low-carb diet belongs to the group of flexible eating patterns and there’s no some specific meal plan you should follow other than adjusting intake of macronutrients.
+People usually opt for a low-carb diet in order to lose weight by restricting the intake of certain foods (carbs) or they want to change their bad eating habits.

 Of course, it’s needless to mention you should avoid junk and sugary food, that’s implied.
 That being said, there some structured programs which are based on a low-carb approach to weight loss, such as the Atkins diet.